BabLma/Simple_Candy_Project/README.md

 #### Updated with New Features

-- Build with Html, Css, jQuery, Bootstrap, Google Font and Font Awsome
+- Build with Html, CSS, jQuery, Bootstrap, Google Font and Font Awsome
 - Responsive Design for All Device
 - Updated with New Features
 - Added Footer Section